wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    will validate the domain but other vendors' software may fail to validate the domain.

 1.2.2.
-Improving End User Experiance
+Improving End User Experience

    End users generally do not know of, understand, or care about the resolution process that causes connections to happen.
 This is by